soxueren/atsd/changelogs/2017_03/README.md

 clause, this condition is applied after grouping.

 Additionally, this new support allows for syntax such as `ROW_NUMBER(entity, tags ORDER BY period(15 minute))`.
 Previously, we could not use order by period(...) in the `ROW_NUMBER` function.
-There are still, however, some limitations: we can use order by period only after the `GROUP BY` clause and the period must be the same as in `GROUP BY` clause.
+There are still, however, some limitations: we can use order by period only after the `GROUP BY` clause and the period must be the same as in the `GROUP BY` clause.

 ### Issue 3796
 --------------